ChibiOS/ChibiOS/readme.txt

 *** Next ***
 - NEW: STM32 ADCv3, USARTv2, USARTv3, USBv1 updated for dynamic clocking.
+- NEW: Improved PWR settings for STM32G0, STM32G4 and STM32L4+.
 - NEW: Dynamic support implemented for STM32G0, STM32G4, STM32L4+, STM32WL.
 - NEW: Dynamic clocks support in HAL.
 - NEW: Reload feature added to RT virtual timers.